Attacks on parachutists: Vietnam War

 VPAF MiG-21 ace fighter pilot Le Thanh Dao would fly his final mission against U.S. aircraft on 15 October, 1972 when he was shot down by USAF F-4E Phantoms, and while safely ejecting from his stricken MiG, at least one Phantom fired cannon shells at him underneath his parachute, puncturing holes into his parachute, causing a high-rate of descent which upon landing, broken both his legs and his vertebra; Le Thanh Dao would spend over a year recovering from the injuries before returning to flight duty.

-Soviet Afghan War
+Soviet-Afghan War

-Unconfirmed reports from Soviet sources suggest at least 5 Soviet pilots had been shot and killed either in their parachutes or on the ground after landing.
+Unconfirmed reports from Soviet sources Soviet-Afghan War suggest at least 5 Soviet pilots had been shot and killed either in their parachutes or on the ground after landing.
 2 of which are presumed to be MiG-21 pilots in scattered reports estimated between April 1984 and July 1984.
 Possible evidence points to two MiG-21s that went missing in May 1984, in which the pilots had bailed out, but had gone missing.
 In 1985, 3 other pilots were shot down confirmed dead after Mujahideen fighters had reportedly taken responsibility, claiming that they had shot the pilots after they had ejected, with pieces of the ejection seat as proof.
 The group was possibly carrying out strike missions near Kabul, as it fits the description, as well as locals reporting several strike fighters in the area just before being shot down.